xiang1103/DL_ML_Implementations/RDkit/SMILES.md

   - **Atoms and Bonds**: All atoms are encoded by their representation on the Periodic table (O for Oxygen).
 The bonds are represented by specific symbols.
 Such as {=} for double bond.
 Single bonds are not encoded  [Check the here](https://archive.epa.gov/med/med_archive_03/web/html/smiles.html)
   - **Simple Bonds**: Hydrogen atoms are omitted by default (implicit).
 But we can specify the hydrogen bonding explicitly as well.
     - There are consequences of omitting Hydrogen bonding.
 Without explicit Hydrogen atoms, programs add Hydrogen to "fill in the blank".
+    - Without hydrogen bonds, there are less atoms for the machine to process and store.
   - **Rings**: Rings are represented by numbers right after the bond
   - **Specifications**: We can specify changed atom (valence electrons) in the SMILES strings by {#}
+  - **No stereochemistry or isotopic information is incluced in generic SMILES**
+  - More specific encoding rules can be found in the paper above.

+# Different SMILES System
+### Generic SMILES
+- The most basic form of SMILES strings representations that translates a molecular graph into a 2D sequence (picture) with atoms and bonds, but no chiral or isotopic information.
+- We can have multiple generic SMILES representation of the same atom
+### Canonical/Unique SMILES
+- An **unique** representation of a SMILES string generated from a canonicalization algorithm.
+- Still does not contain any stereochemistry or isotopic information.
+### Isomeric SMILES
+- SMILES that encode both stereochemistry/chiral and isotopic information in the representation.
+### Absolute SMILES
+- An isomeric canonical SMILES is an Absolute SMILES.
+It is unique and contains stereochemistry and isotopic information.